-If there’s something there’s plenty of; it’s fish in Iceland.
+If there’s something there’s plenty of in Iceland, it’s fish.
 It’s no secret that Icelanders love fish.
 After all, we live on an island, and fishing is one of Iceland’s biggest industries.

-But what dish do Icelanders eat and not eat?
+But what fish do Icelanders eat and not eat?
 Icelanders have a peculiar history with fish.
-Despite its abundance in the Icelandic waters, there a few that we just didn’t eat.
+Despite its abundance in the Icelandic waters, there are a few that we just didn’t eat.
 Why?
-Because they were uglyy were just simply found uninteresting.
+Because they were ugly were just simply found uninteresting.

 You can read more about the most common fish in Iceland lower in the post or by clicking here.

 What are the most popular fish people eat at home?

 Cod and haddock are, without a doubt, the most common fish you will find on people’s dinner tables.
 Ling, plaice, salmon, and redfish are also reasonably popular.
 Special treat fish are halibut, wolffish, and monkfish.
 There are, of course, many different fish dishes.
 Everything from simple boiled fish to more elaborate dishes is served.
 Check out our plokkfiskur, parmesan breaded fish, and fishball recipes.

 Are there fish Icelanders don’t eat but still fish?

 Yes, two of them are mackerel and capelin.
 Almost all capelin fished around Iceland is sold to Japan, where the fish is considered a delicacy.